colinclement/snnp/README.md

-Simple Neural Networks with Python
+# Simple Neural Networks with Python
+Made in collaboration with [Alex Alemi](alexalemi.com)